Muhammad-Ramees/Muhammad-Ramees/README.md

 # Hello, I'm Muhammad Ramees! 👋

-I'm a dedicated tech enthusiast based in Bengaluru, on an exciting journey into entrepreneurship with my startup, [BOTSO](#).
+I'm a dedicated tech enthusiast based in Bengaluru, on an exciting journey into entrepreneurship with my startup.
 I'm passionate about crafting remarkable software solutions and exploring the ever-evolving tech landscape.

 ## What I'm Up To

-- Building the future with BOTSO, my entrepreneurial endeavor focused on smart, efficient technology solutions.
+- Building the future, my entrepreneurial endeavor focused on smart, efficient technology solutions.
 - Exploring innovative approaches to enhance user experiences and streamline operations.
 - Collaborating with like-minded individuals to create impactful and forward-thinking projects.